 The key places to see in Istanbul

 The inside is jaw-droppingly beautiful.
-For me, the Blue Mosque and its beautiful interiors is at the top of the must-see Istanbul list.
+For me, the Blue Mosque and its beautiful interiors are at the top of the must-see Istanbul list.
 There are over 20,000 tiles inside the building.

 ⇒ Hagia Sophia is the number one tourist attraction in Turkey so don’t waste time standing in queues – book your Skip the line ticket for Hagia Sophia

-Topkapi Palace is one of my favourite Istanbul tourist attractions.
-This palace was used between the 15th and 19th centuries and apparently was a hot place to go during the Ottoman Empire!
-Topkapi Palace Istanbul is stunning and filled with lots of fantastic Instagram opportunities – particularly the colourful tiles.
+Topkapi Palace is one of my favorite Istanbul tourist attractions.
+This palace was used between the 15th and 19th centuries and apparently was a hot place to go during the Ottoman Empire.

 ⇒ Book your skip the line tickets for Topkapi Palace